Banking, Banking as a service, Creating win-win partnerships, Embedded Finance

 So, banks have to find a way to build embedded finance programs that benefit their bottom lines but are also resilient in the face of rising regulatory scrutiny.
 One case study of note is by Grasshopper Bank, which surpassed $1 billion in program deposits and supported over $10.7 billion in transaction volume with over 20 fintech programs in 2023.

 Grasshopper Bank launched its embedded finance platform in Q1 2022 using Treasury Prime as its technology provider.
 At the time the bank focused primarily on providing depository account enablement with payment processing.
-But it has since evolved its offerings to include FDIC insurance in response to the banking crisis in March 2023, said Lauren McCollom, Head of Embedded Finance at Grasshopper Bank.
+But it has since evolved its offerings to include enhanced FDIC insurance in response to the banking crisis in March 2023, said Lauren McCollom, Head of Embedded Finance at Grasshopper Bank.

 For Grasshopper, deposit growth is a primary driver for its embedded finance program, and McCollom sees two types of fintech profiles emerge in the bank’s program: